datacenter/cilium-dc-design/docs/aci/examples/advanced.md

 layout: default
 ---

-# Example configuration - Advanced Design With OpenShit
+# Example configuration - Advanced Design With OpenShift

-This cluster will be composed
+This cluster will be composed of:

 * 3x Control Plane nodes
-* 3x worker nodes
+* 3x Worker nodes
-* 2x egress nodes
+* 2x Egress nodes

 The following subnets will be used:
 * Node subnet and BGP Peering: `192.168.2.32/28`